HMNZS Te Kaha: Refit

 In March 2018, Te Kaha arrived in Victoria, British Columbia, to undergo a major upgrade of her combat management system to the Lockheed Martin CMS 330, as well as replacing the RIM-7 Sea Sparrow with the new Sea Ceptor surface-to-air missile.
-The upgrade is expected to cost NZD639 million.
-In September 2020, the refit of Te Kaha was reportedly complete and the ship began post-upgrade sea trials in preparation for a return to active service.

-In December 2020 Te Kaha completed initial refit upgrades and sea trials and sailed back to Auckland, arriving at the Devonport Naval Base on 20 December.
-While she has finished the upgrades she has not completed her maintenance routine.
+The upgrade was expected to cost NZ$639 million.
+In September 2020, the refit was reportedly complete and the ship began sea trials in preparation for return to active service.
+In December 2020 Te Kaha completed initial refit upgrades and sea trials and sailed back to Auckland, arriving at Devonport Naval Base on 20 December.

-Te Kaha suffered minor damage to its bow in May 2024 when it collided with the wharf at Kauri Point Armament Depot.
-The damage cost $NZ220,000 to repair.
+Te Kaha collided with the wharf at Kauri Point Armament Depot in May 2024, suffering minor damage to its bow, which cost $NZ220,000 to repair.

 The frigate departed New Zealand on 12 February 2025 for a deployment to the Middle East.

-On 4 April 2025, HMNZS Te Kaha conducted a PASSEX with the of the Indian Navy.
+On 4 April 2025, Te Kaha conducted a PASSEX with of the Indian Navy.
 The exercise concluded New Zealand led-CTF 150 Joint Focused Operation ANZAC Tiger and included cross-deck landings, boarding drills, and manoeuvres to enhance bilateral maritime interoperability and cooperation.

+On 7 March 2026, Te Kaha accidentally leaked 200–300 L of oil into Akaroa Harbour due to a fault starboard oil cooler.
+Crew used absorbent pads to clean up surface oil and an inflatable dinghy to disperse the oil.

+In March 2026, the ship participated in the Royal Australian Navy's Exercise Kakadu Fleet Review on Sydney Harbour.